SynedraAcus/bear_hug/README.md

 `bearlibterminal` games.

 ### What's there now?
-A loop and event system, a bunch of Widget prototypes, object-oriented Widget API, parsers for txt and `.xp` (REXPaint) formats.
+A loop and event system, ECS support, a bunch of Widget prototypes, object-oriented Widget API, parsers for txt and `.xp` (REXPaint) formats.

 ### What's planned?
-A scene manager, better animation, more widgets, more file formats, better settings API, proper font support.
+A scene manager, better animation, more widgets, more file formats, better settings API, useful components for your gamedev needs, proper font support.

 ### Where's the documentation?
 Not ready yet.
 Meanwhile, docstrings are pretty thorough.

 ### What are the dependencies?
-Bearlibterminal and Python3 (tested on 3.4.1 and 3.6).
+Bearlibterminal and Python3.6

 ### What's the license?
 MIT, copyright 2018, A. A. Morozov.